FrobtheBuilder/booru-tag-copy/readme.md

 # Booru Tag Copy
-A small userscript to copy tags from booru pages.
+A small userscript to copy tags from booru pages in Stable Diffusion prompt format.
 Currently supports Danbooru and Gelbooru.

 Install Tampermonkey or Violentmonkey or whatever and [install it](https://raw.githubusercontent.com/FrobtheBuilder/booru-tag-copy/main/booru-tag-copy.user.js).